 Interview at Oxford University – Top 5 Tips

-Receiving an invitation to an interview is already a great achievement and proves that the university has sincerely interested in you.
+Receiving an invitation to an interview is already a great achievement and proves that the university is sincerely interested in you.

 However, do not rest on your laurels – such an interview is very demanding and you need to prepare for it to get to Oxford.